talpor/talpor-dev-handbook/docs/development/methodology/trello.md

 This list should have the tasks that are going to be worked on the current iteration.
-Those tasks should have been estimated in order to be sure that the iteration can be completed on time.
+Those tasks should have been estimated in order to be certain that the iteration can be completed on time.

 #### 3. **Doing:**

-As soon as you begin work on a task you should move it from "ToDo" to "Doing" as this helps the team and the client to know what the current status of the iteration is, as well as what things the team is currently working on.
+As soon as you begin working on a task you should move it from "ToDo" to "Doing" as this helps the team and the client to know what the current status of the iteration is, as well as what things the team is currently working on.